Understanding dementia. What Is Dementia?

 The Effects of Dementia

 Dementia can begin with relatively minor symptoms like forgetfulness, but over time as the condition progresses, other symptoms begin to develop.
-Memory loss becomes more persistent and pervasive, and it will become more and more difficult to complete tasks – even simple and familiar ones like bathing or getting dressed.
+Memory loss becomes more persistent and pervasive, and it will become more and more challenging to complete tasks – even simple and familiar ones like bathing or getting dressed.
 Both fine and gross motor skills decline over time, and residents may have difficulty walking.
 Behavior and personality changes can also occur, as well as mood changes that can make caring for loved ones especially frustrating.

 Moving to a Care Community